Why We Procrastinate on Important Tasks Despite Knowing the Consequences

 • Boredom

-When faced with these emotions, the brain seeks immediate relief.
-Avoiding the task provides short-term comfort, even though it creates long-term stress.
+Avoiding the task provides immediate relief.
+That short-term relief reinforces the behavior, even if it creates long-term stress.

 Present Bias and Immediate Gratification